swivelsoftware/paperless-ngx/docs/development.md

 order to do that, you need to write the parser itself and announce its existence to Paperless-ngx.

-The parser itself must extend `documents.parsers.DocumentParser` and must implement the methods `parse` and `get_thumbnail`.
+The parser itself must extend `paperless.parsers.DocumentParser` and must implement the methods `parse` and `get_thumbnail`.
 You can provide your own implementation to `get_date` if you don't want to rely on Paperless-ngx' default date guessing mechanisms.